Lice Egg Remover

 What do I need to tell my doctor BEFORE I take Lice Egg Remover?

-- If you have an allergy to Lice Egg Remover (nit remover kit) or any part of Lice Egg Remover (nit remover kit).
+- If you are allergic to Lice Egg Remover (nit remover kit); any part of Lice Egg Remover (nit remover kit); or any other drugs, foods, or substances.
+Tell your doctor about the allergy and what signs you had.

 This medicine may interact with other drugs or health problems.